 - Make sure your logo and branding is current.

 - Check for broken links.

-Taking the time to update and tidy up your website is well worth the investment.
+Taking the time to maintain your WordPress website is well worth the investment.
 Your web presence starts with your website.
 Make sure you’re sending the correct message to your customers while providing a great user experience.